rolling-scopes-school/qualifying-stage/tasks/coffee-shop-layout/coffee-shop-layout.md

 ## Submit Recommendations
 - It is recommended to submit the task as early as possible, as soon as the option becomes available in the rs app.
 After submission, you can continue working on the task until the deadline
-- Since the project is being done in a private repository, there is no point in submitting a link to the repository or a pull request - the reviewer won't be able to see it.
-The private school repository is only visible to you, course admins, and your mentors when they become available
 - Make sure that the deployed link you provide opens in incognito mode of the browser

 ## Layout Requirements